jentranxd/ChemGen_Abau/README.md

 **Chemical comparisons**: Chemical pathway effects and cheminformatics analyses
 **Network**: Code used to generate the essential gene network (final tables fed into Cytoscape for visualization)

+This code is meant to be a snapshot of code used, and this repo is unlikely to be heavily updated beyond this publication.
+Questions about the publication can be addressed to the corresponding author.
+Feel free to contact JST or RDW directly for more code-oriented consult.